 Upon receiving the MAC command, the Modem sends the NewLinkADR event to the host MCU.

-The host MCU can then enable the LoRa Basics Modem-E features it requires (ALC Sync, for instance) and reconfigure the ADR profile.
+The host MCU can then enable the LoRa Basics Modem-E features it requires (Clock Sync, for instance) and reconfigure the ADR profile.

 Some networks send the channel mask in the same downlink as the JoinAccept message.
 Therefore, LoRa Basics Modem-E knows upon receipt of the JoinAccept message which channels to use for the uplink.
 In this case, there is no need to follow the procedure described above.